Semianalytic Calculation of Gravitational Wave Spectrum Nonlinearly Induced from Primordial Curvature Perturbations: Comparison with observations

 On the other hand, the present value of the energy fraction for the contribution after the radiation-matter equality is obtained as

-where $\Omega_{\text{m},0}=\rho_{\text{m},0}/\rho_0$ is the present value of the matter energy fraction, $\eta_{\Lambda}$ is the conformal time when the dark energy begins to dominate the universe, $\rho_{\text{m}}(\eta_\Lambda)=\rho_{\Lambda} (\eta_\Lambda) \simeq \rho(\eta_\Lambda)/2$, and we approximate $\Omega_{\text{GW}}(\eta_\Lambda , k)$ by the MD-to-RD formula because GWs are supposed to redshift like radiation after the MD era.
+where $\Omega_{\text{m},0}=\rho_{\text{m},0}/\rho_0$ is the present value of the matter energy fraction, $\eta_{\Lambda}$ is the conformal time when the dark energy begins to dominate the Universe, $\rho_{\text{m}}(\eta_\Lambda)=\rho_{\Lambda} (\eta_\Lambda) \simeq \rho(\eta_\Lambda)/2$, and we approximate $\Omega_{\text{GW}}(\eta_\Lambda , k)$ by the MD-to-RD formula because GWs are supposed to redshift like radiation after the MD era.

-To suppress the uncertainty of the Hubble parameter, it is customary to multiply $\Omega_{\text{GW}}$ with $h_0^2$ which is defined as $H_0 = 100 \, h_0 \, \text{km}/\text{s} / \text{Mpc}$.
+To suppress the uncertainty of the Hubble parameter, it is customary to multiply $\Omega_{\text{GW}}$ with $h_0^2$, which is defined as $H_0 = 100 \, h_0 \, \text{km}/\text{s} / \text{Mpc}$.
 Some simple examples are plotted in Figure~\ref{fig:Illustration} for illustration.
 The brown lines show the scale-invariant case with two MD eras.
 The green line shows an example of the power-law spectrum, which may be interpreted qualitatively as a rough approximation for some PBH scenarios with curvatons~\cite{Kawasaki:2012wr, Kohri:2012yw, Carr:2017edp, Ando:2017veq}.
-The pulsar timing array constraints and the sensitivity curves of future GW detectors are also shown in blue and pink lines, respectively.
+The pulsar timing array constraints and the sensitivity curves of future GW detectors are also shown, as blue and pink lines, respectively.

 The dashed line in the Figure~\ref{fig:Illustration} indicates that it is in the nonlinear regime.
-Since the gravitational potential and the density perturbation are related to each other through $\Delta \Phi \simeq a^2 \delta \rho /2$ in the deep subhorizon limit, we define the non-linear scale as (\textit{cf.}~Ref.~\cite{Assadullahi:2009nf})
+Since the gravitational potential and the density perturbation are related to each other through $\Delta \Phi \simeq a^2 \delta \rho /2$ in the deep subhorizon limit, we define the nonlinear scale as (see Ref.~\cite{Assadullahi:2009nf})

 We are mostly interested in the nonlinear scale evaluated at the end of the MD era.
-The solid line below the dashed one is the case we cutoff the source spectrum at the nonlinear scale, and the line of the RD era is simply extrapolated.
-This should be too conservative because there would be a contribution which gets marginally non-linear during the MD era and subsequently just diluted by cosmic expansion.
+The solid line below the dashed one is the case in which we cut off the source spectrum at the nonlinear scale, and the line of the RD era is simply extrapolated.
+This should be too conservative because there would be a contribution which gets marginally nonlinear during the MD era and subsequently diluted just by cosmic expansion.
 This contribution scales as $(k_{\text{NL}}/k)^4$~\cite{Assadullahi:2009nf}.
-However, to derive the precise spectrum including the region aroung $k\simeq k_{\text{NL}}$, one has to consider a time-dependent cutoff $k_{\text{NL}}(\eta)$ or rely on nonlinear lattice simulations.
+However, to derive the precise spectrum, including the region around $k\simeq k_{\text{NL}}$, one has to consider a time-dependent cutoff $k_{\text{NL}}(\eta)$ or rely on nonlinear lattice simulations.
 For simplicity, we neglect this contribution.
 The true value will be between the dashed and solid curves.